benActor/AncientBowling/README.md

 # AncientBowling

-This Class implements the Rules For an African Ancient Bowling
+This Class implements the Rules For an African Ancient Bowling, The program is written in python and comprises classes and tests.
 1. __RULES__
 * The score board comprises of 4 frames of frames of 3 launches and 1 of 4 launches.
 * Each of the 4 first frames can have a maximum of 15 points and the last frame a maximum of 60 points.